apache/linkis-website/docs/engine-usage/spark.md

 ### 3.6 Submitting spark K8S cluster tasks via `Linkis-cli`

+Before submitting the task, please install the `metric server` on Kubernetes, as relevant APIs will be invoked during the resource validation process.

 #### 3.6.1 External Resource Provider Configuration

 To submit task to kubernetes cluster, you need to add cluster configuration on `Linkis Control Panel->Basic Data Management->External Resource Provider Manage` as show in the figure.
 The `Resource Type` must be set to `Kubernetes` while the `Name` can be customized.